OlehOnyshchak/pyWikiMM/README.md

-on_commons    | True if image is available from Wikimedia Commons dataset description   | description of an image parsed from Wikimedia Commons page, if available caption       | caption of an image parsed from Wikipedia article, if available headings      | list of all nested headings of location where article is placed in Wikipedia article.
-The first element is top-most heading features      | output of 5-th convolutional layer of ResNet152 trained on ImageNet dataset.
+on_commons    | True if image is available from Wikimedia Commons dataset description   | description of an image parsed from Wikimedia Commons page, if available caption       | caption of an image parsed from Wikipedia article, if available headings      | list of all parent headings of image in Wikipedia article.
+The first element is a top-most heading features      | output of 5-th convolutional layer of ResNet152 trained on ImageNet dataset.
 That output of shape (19, 24, 2048) is then max-pooled to a shape (2048,).
 Features taken from original images downloaded in `jpeg` format with fixed width of 600px.
 Practically, it is a list of floats with len = 2048

 ## Further Reading